-The fair value of equities of private equity investment companies, with the exception of private investment funds, is primarily determined according to the market approach, which includes techniques based on comparable company multiples and comparable transaction multiples.
+The fair value of equities and convertible securities of private equity investment companies is primarily determined according to the market approach, which includes techniques based on comparable company multiples and comparable transaction multiples.
 La Caisse identifies comparable companies based on their industry, size, financial position and strategy and selects an appropriate multiple for each comparable company identified.
-This technique uses observable and unobservable inputs such as earnings before interest, taxes, depreciation and amortization (EBITDA) multiples.
+This technique uses observable and unobservable inputs such as earnings before interest, taxes, depreciation and amortization (EBITDA) multiples and other multiples.

-The fair value of equities of private infrastructure investment companies, with the exception of infrastructure investment funds, is primarily determined using a discounted cash flow technique and corroborated by the market approach.
+The fair value of equities of private infrastructure investment companies is primarily determined using a discounted cash flow technique and corroborated by the market approach.
 This technique uses observable and unobservable inputs such as discount rates that take into account the risk associated with the investment as well as future cash flows.